raymond410652/assignment1/README.md

 the second version upload the login page and third change upload the chat and server. all the sub branch was merged into main branch in the end.

-assignment2 updated:
-the new updating branch is called version3 which include the whole work that i add in assignment phase 2. because many error was happened when this app was coded, there was not many comment sent to the github.

 # data stuctures